facebook/react-native-website/website/versioned_docs/version-0.69/build-speed.md

 This can be useful if you wish to build your Android App on a CI and use a matrix to parallelize the build of the different architectures.

-If you wish, you can also override this value locally, using the `gradle.properties` file you have in the [top level folder](https://github.com/facebook/react-native/blob/19cf70266eb8ca151aa0cc46ac4c09cb987b2ceb/template/android/gradle.properties#L30-L33) of your project:
+If you wish, you can also override this value locally, using the `gradle.properties` file you have in the [top-level folder](https://github.com/facebook/react-native/blob/19cf70266eb8ca151aa0cc46ac4c09cb987b2ceb/template/android/gradle.properties#L30-L33) of your project:

 ```
 # Use this property to specify which architecture you want to build.